 There are few things more relaxing than soaking in a bathtub, but we’re not the first ones to think so.
 Evidence of bathing in history stretches back many thousands of years.
-In 3000 BC, the Indus Valley civilization had an early plumbing system for bathing.
+In 3000 BC, the Indus Valley civilization had an early drain cleaning system for bathing.
 Following that, the Palace of Knossos, which was built in 1900 BC on the Isle of Crete, had the first known personal bathtub.
 That tub was made of hardened pottery and closely resembled the look of the 19th-century clawfoot tub.

 For certain civilizations, cleanliness and sanitation were essential.
 For members of the Roman Empire, hygiene rituals were conducted with great regularity.
 The rich bathed in their homes while others bathed in communal bathhouses.
 Bathing was a social activity in the same way that going to the spa is today.
 People would even conduct business while bathing.
 Roman baths, depending on where they were, were adorned with decorations (sometimes fancy, sometimes simple) and varied in size.
 They also had separate entrances for men, women, and slaves.